 Our friends at Santa Rosa’s Congregation Beth Ami have invited us to join them from December 5th - 8th, when Beth Hamon will serve as their "Scholar-in-Residence."
 Beth is familiar to many in our congregation since she has sung and taught at the Women’s Retreat and is married to Liz Schwartz, the daughter of Fran and Roger Schwartz.
 There will be a workshop for musicians, a Kabbalat Shabbat, and the Havdalah Cafe on Saturday night (co-sponsored with Congregation Ner Shalom).
 Complete information is available on the Beth Ami

 Shabbat Morning Services

 Shabbat morning services are held every Saturday morning of the year from 10:30 AM until about 12:30 PM.
 People are welcome to come for any part of the service.
-Members of the community often give the davar Torah (“word of Torah”), an interpretation (drash) of the weekly Torah portion.
+Members of the community often give the Davar Torah (“word of Torah”), a teaching about the weekly Torah portion (drash).
 The services are led each week by Rabbi Holub, except when she is out of town.
-The drash schedule for November is below:
+The Parshat for Decemember is below:

 MCJC Justice Group

 The Justice Group meets at the Shul on the second Thursday of each month from 5:30-7:30 pm.
 The next meeting is on Thursday, December 12th.
 A detailed agenda will be sent to everyone on the Justice Group mailing list.
 If you’re not on that list and would like to be, please contact Margaret at firstname.lastname@example.org or 937-5673.